huggingface/hf-serve/README.md

                         The PyTorch dtype in which the model weights will be loaded, defaults to `float16`, can also be set via the environment variable `DTYPE`
 ```

+## 💻 Examples

+> [!NOTE]
+> On the examples below, given the recently introduced `extra-build-dependencies`
+> for `flash-attn` on CUDA as per https://docs.astral.sh/uv/concepts/projects/config/#build-isolation,
+> it means that you'll need to run the examples as `uv run --preview-features extra-build-dependencies`
+> to disable the warning:
+> ```console
+> warning: The `extra-build-dependencies` option is experimental and may change without warning.
+Pass `--preview-features extra-build-dependencies` to disable this warning.
+> ```

 ### 🤏 Run `HuggingFaceTB/SmolLM3-3B` with an OpenAI API

 ```bash